Spantree/cordova-search-bar/README.md

 <code>BOOL ALLOW_EMPTY_SEARCH</code>
 Determines if user is allowed to hit the "Search" button if they have NOT entered data.
 Default is <code>YES</code>, Set to <code>NO</code> to ensure user has entered at least one character before search.

+**Android**
+You may customize the native EditText functionality in any way by editing the SearchBar.java Class.